LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Precise Force.md

 If she’s applying force to a stationary object, she can ignore two points of Durability, and a successful hit automatically causes two additional Structure damage.\
 Against a stationary, armoured target, this strike destroys (and ignores) 1/1 armour if successful.

-This Attainment doesn’t work against anything moving faster than a casual walk.
+This [[Attainments|Attainment]] doesn’t work against anything moving faster than a casual walk.